How to Remove Brown Spots from Bluestone Copings and Patios with Sealer Stain

 That cloudy, white film ruining your beautiful pavers?
 It’s not a permanent stain.
 It’s usually just trapped moisture from a failed sealer, a frustrating issue we see on everything from a brick driveway to new concrete pavers.
 The good news is you can absolutely fix it.
 This guide gives you the exact steps on how to remove sealer from pavers and strip away that hazy layer for good.
 We’ll also touch on common safety questions, like “are paver sealers toxic?”, so you can feel confident tackling this project.
 Let’s get your pavers back to their original, vibrant color.

 1-poor-sealing-job---how-to-strip-and-remove-paver-sealer-long-island-nyWhiting happens when your pavers have been sealed with a xylene or acrylic (solvent-based) sealer or sealed during imperfect weather conditions or application.
 The trapped moisture is caused by hydrostatic pressure, which brings the moisture up through the pores of the pavers and traps it under the sealer.
 Once your pavers have “turned white”, there is only one way to rectify the problem.
 The sealer must be completely stripped off and re-sealed with the correct type of sealer.
+When a failed coating needs professional correction, Gappsi’s paver cleaning and sealing services on Long Island can restore the surface and prepare it for the right finish.

 2-applying-sealer-stripper_removers---how-to-strip-and-remove-paver-sealer-long-island-nyRemoving and Stripping Old Sealant Off Driveway Pavers